 Europe has no shortage of transportation options to get you from place to place.
 For this itinerary, we would suggest you primarily use the train to get from city to city.

 The high speed trains in Europe run frequently, are very comfortable, and are more environmentally friendly than short hop flights.
 If you book in advance they can also be cost effective.
-They also have the advantage that there are less baggage restrictions, and train stations tend to be in the city center – unlike airports.
+They also have the advantage that there are fewer baggage restrictions, and train stations tend to be in the city center – unlike airports.

 Of course, not every segment of this trip would suit a train.
 For example, from Barcelona to Venice would take at least 24 hours by train.
 Also, Paris to Barcelona is a fairly lengthy journey.
 There is the option to take an overnight train, however it isn’t direct so it takes a while.
 It does save you the cost of a hotel night though.